-Using the U.S. Department of State regional groupings of countries, slightly modified, incident data was analyzed with respect to seven regions of the world.
-Within the 4,344 pharmaceutical crime incidents, the Institute found:
+The PSI roughly follows the regional categories established by the U.S. Department of State.
+Using these categories, incident data was analyzed with respect to seven regions of the world.
+Within the 5,987 pharmaceutical crime incidents, the Institute found:

-A fifteen percent decrease (-15%) in the worldwide incident total
+A thirty-eight percent increase (+38%) in the worldwide incident total

-In the adjacent chart, the regions are ranked in order from those with the highest number of incidents to those with the lowest.
+In the above chart, the regions are ranked in order from those with the highest number of incidents to those with the lowest.

 It is important to note that the regions that are more frequently linked to incidents are not necessarily those with weak enforcement and inspection programs.
 Rather, countries in these regions are effectively identifying pharmaceutical crime through law enforcement activity and inspections by drug regulatory agencies.
 Many countries in regions with high incident totals are quite transparent in government operations, and their activities are known to the media and public.